Integrating Complex Covariate Transformations in Generalized Additive Models: Computational details

-and so forth, where mixed derivative with respect to $\rho_{j}$ and $\rho_{k}$ equal zero.
+and so forth, while all the mixed derivatives w.r.t. $a_{j}$ and $a_{k}$ are equal to zero.

-\section{Derivatives of scaling penalty with respect to {\boldmath $a$}}
+\subsection{Derivatives of scaling penalty with respect to {\boldmath $a$}}

-In Section~\ref{app:scaling_penalty} introduced a penalty $q({\bm \zeta})$ on the observed variance of the nested effect $\tilde{s}$.
-This approach addresses the scaling problem described in Section~\ref{sec:scaling_issues} by ensuring that the empirical variance $\hat{\var}(\tilde{\bm s})$ of $\tilde{\bm s}$ remains constant at $c$.
-Below, we provide the derivatives for both a general nested effect and a single index effect, the latter being computationally more efficient due to its linear structure.
+Section~\ref{app:scaling_penalty} introduced a penalty $q_{\tilde{s}}({\bm \zeta})$ on the observed variance of the nested effect $\tilde{s}$.
+This approach addresses the scaling problem described in Section~\ref{sec:scaling_issues} by ensuring that the empirical variance $\hat{\var}(\tilde{\bm s})$ of $\tilde{\bm s}$ is fixed to $c$.
+Below, we provide the derivatives of this penalty w.r.t. the transformations parameters, $\bm a$, for both general nested effects and a single index effects, the latter being computationally more efficient due the linearity of the transformation.

-\subsection{General case}
+\subsubsection{General case}